ckids-datafirst/website/content/projects/2020-Fall/213/index.md

   are patterns in who and where football coaches recruit their players, regardless of talent.
 tags: *id001
-title: Detecting Biases in College Football Recruiting
+title: Detecting Biases in College Football Recruiting (Fall - 2020)
 url_code: null
 url_pdf: null
 url_slides: null